cjneely10/EukMetaSanity/README.md

 Search KEGG, EggNOG, and any MMseqs2 database for functional annotation of putative proteins.

 ## Installation

+See <a href="https://github.com/cjneely10/EukMetaSanity/blob/master/INSTALLATION.md" target="_blank">INSTALLATION.md</a>
-See [INSTALLATION.md](https://github.com/cjneely10/EukMetaSanity/blob/master/INSTALLATION.md) for detailed installation instructions
+for detailed installation instructions.

 ## Usage